AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 ![The main content region of a website](./images/main.png)

-Typically, you'll want to wrap everything in `<main>` except for your navigation header and footer.
-Also, note that a page should only ever have one `<main>` present to avoid confusing screen readers and search engine crawlers.
+Typically, you'll want to wrap all of the content on a page in `<main>`, except perhaps your navigation header and footer.
+Also, a page should only ever have one `<main>` to avoid confusing screen readers.

 ### Header and Footer